Sv443-Network/UserUtils/README.md

 If `continuous` is set to `true`, the listener will not be deregistered after it was called once (defaults to false).

 When using TypeScript, the generic `TElement` can be used to specify the type of the element(s) that the listener will return.
+It will default to `HTMLElement` if left undefined.

 ⚠️ In order to use this function, [`initOnSelector()`](#initonselector) has to be called as soon as possible.
 This initialization function has to be called after `DOMContentLoaded` is fired (or immediately if `@run-at document-end` is set).